-Importing a large amount of data into Redshift is easy using the COPY command.
+Importing a significant amount of data into Redshift is easy using the COPY command.
 To demonstrate this, we’ll import the publicly available dataset “Twitter Data for Sentiment Analysis” (see Sentiment140 for additional information).

 NOTE: You can connect to AWS Redshift with TeamSQL, a multi-platform DB client that works with Redshift, PostgreSQL, MySQL & Microsoft SQL Server and runs on Mac, Linux and Windows.